Catalina Island is the perfect getaway from any place in Southern California. Go for a day or a weekend, or even a week!

 Maggie’s Blue Rose Mexican Fare & Margaritas

-Another newcomer to Avalon, Maggie’s Blue Rose has already won the 2014 “Taste Around of Avalon” for “Best Taste of Food” for three different entrees.
-Although, this restaurant is hip and trendy, you won’t find any pretention here; in fact, Maggie’s truly impressed us with their down to earth, friendly staff.
+Another newcomer to Avalon is Maggie’s Blue Rose Mexican restaurant.
+It has already won the 2014 “Taste Around of Avalon” for “Best Taste of Food” for three different entrees.
+Although, this restaurant is hip and trendy, you won’t find any pretention here.
+In fact, Maggie’s truly impressed us with their down to earth, friendly staff.
 From Margaret (Maggie), herself, and her lovely husband Steve, who owns Steve’s Steakhouse upstairs, to the hostess, and servers, everyone made us feel at home.
-It’s rare that everyone on staff is so friendly and congenial, but from our experience at so many Avalon businesses, it seems to be the norm, rather than the exception.
+It’s rare that everyone on staff is so friendly and congenial, but from our experience at so many Avalon businesses.
+This seems to be the norm, rather than the exception on Catalina Island.

 We were immediately brought fresh chips and homemade salsas, and our drink orders were taken.
 I had to try the Catalina Tea, a version of a Long Island Iced Tea, which I really enjoyed.
 Even Maria, who doesn’t usually drink cocktails, had raised eyebrows and a big smile after tasting it!

 The decor contained a lot of Margaret’s favorite art, whether paintings, chandeliers, plates or hanging stars.
 It was a great atmosphere, especially since it was even more festive with the Christmas decorations.